simpeter/apd/docs/lab2.md

 To simplify your job, we have provided a simple network frontend to your database application that speaks enough of the MongoDB network API to interface properly with the hotel reservation app.

+Use `start_tmpfs.sh` to put other MongoDB instances on tmpfs.

+To better see the difference in performance, you are going to edit `DeathStarBench/hotelReservation/services/reservation/server.go`, line 214, to execute the loop 100 times, instead of once.
+Run `docker compose -f hotelreservation-nvmdb.yml up -d --build -t1` to build the new hotel reservation app.

+Use `bench_reserve.sh` on the client to measure.

 <!-- Put a different file system in and measure performance.
 Why is the -->
 <!-- perf different? -->